College recruiting: Star ratings

 Most recruiting services classify recruits by a number of "stars" with a higher number for more highly ranked prospects.
 Most services use 5 stars for the highest ranked recruits and only a few players at each position attain this rank.
 4 stars is a typical ranking for most recruits at schools which regularly finish as one of the top ranked teams in a particular sport.
-3 stars is a typical ranking for recruits at most other schools in "Power Five" football conferences as well as the top schools from the "Group of Five conferences".
+3 stars is a typical ranking for recruits at most other schools in "Power Four" football conferences as well as the top schools from the "Group of Six conferences".
 2 stars is a typical ranking for recruits at most mid-major level or Division I FCS schools.
 No major recruiting service currently issues ratings below 2 stars; unrated players typically play at levels below NCAA Division I or may be walk-ons at Division I schools.